 People with dementia are often assumed to be incapable of exercising choice and control.
 The draft National Dementia Strategy has based its recommendations and proposals on what people with dementia and their carers have identified as important in improving the quality of their experience, and puts them at the heart of planning, commissioning and providing services.

-- Link to more information about personalisation, individual budgets and direct payments on the DH website (opens new window).
+- Link to more information about personal health budgets (opens new window)

 - Link to examples and best practice on the autonomy pages of the dignity practice guide (opens new window)